FineRedMist/bg3_mod_epic6/README.md

 ## New and Altered Feats

-I added a number of new feats and tweaked others.
+I added several new feats and adjusted others.

 The most common tweaks for existing feats were to make them repeatable (such as Resilient) and/or add a class tag.
-This enables dialog in the game normally reserved for another class.
+This enables dialogue in the game usually reserved for another class.
 If you were a wizard Magic Initiate, getting the Wizard tag seemed reasonable, for example.

 There is an interesting problem with new feats.
 The only supported requirements for feats are those Larian implemented.
 New feats can add additional requirements, but they will be ignored.
 As such, many of these feats will appear at level 4 feat selection, unintentionally.
-I suspect this behaviour is because reporting to the user that a feat is blocked from usage requires localization text strings and the requirements system doesn't have a mechanism to indicate both that the requirement isn't met and the localization message for it.
+I suspect this behaviour is because reporting to the user that a feat is blocked from usage requires localization text strings, and the requirements system doesn't have a mechanism to indicate both that the requirement isn't met and the localization message for it.

 New Feats:
  * **Epic: Heroic**: This increases your proficiency bonus by 1.
 Note: Some feats that use the proficiency bonus for the amount of an action resource available may not honour this value.
- * **Epic: Legendary**: Increase the maximum for one stat to 24, and another to 22 (you don't want to do the same stat for both as it will only take the better of the two).
+ * **Epic: Legendary**: Increase the maximum for one stat to 24, and another to 22 (you don't want to do the same stat for both, as it will only take the better of the two).
 Note: some feats set an explicit limit that Legendary won't work for.
  * **Avid Learner**: Select two skills for expertise and get a class tag.
  * **Aspect of the Beast**: Grant a barbarian animal aspect, an ability boost (strength, dexterity, or constitution), and the barbarian class tag.
  * **Natural Explorer**: Grant a ranger region of exploration, an ability boost (strength, dexterity, or wisdom), and the ranger class tag.